 Example 4: Your neighbour doesn't appoint a surveyor

-You appoint a surveyor for your neighbour, on behalf of them, if they refuse to do so themselves.
+You appoint a surveyor for your neighbour, the adjoining owner, on behalf of them, if they refuse to do so themselves.

 What happens if you don't agree with the Party Wall Award?

 You need to appeal to a county court within 14 days of receiving the party wall award.
 You can find a county court here.